Support for families

 Consultation with school and professionals

-With your consent, we may work collaboratively with your child’s school or other professionals to develop a shared understanding of needs across home and educational contexts.
+With your consent, we can work collaboratively with your child’s school or other professionals to develop a shared understanding of needs across home and educational contexts.

-This supports consistent, joined-up approaches that feel manageable and effective.
+This supports consistent, joined-up working that feels meaningful and effective.

 A 2-page summary report is provided.